Liberal Russian radio station closes after pressure over Ukraine | Law-Order

 Liberal Russian radio station closes after pressure over Ukraine

-The board's decision came after the prosecutor general's office demanded this week that access be restricted to Ekho Moskvy and the TV Rain online news channel over their coverage of the conflict.
+The board's decision came after the prosecutor general's office blocked the Ekho Moskvy and TV Rain websites over their coverage of the conflict.
 The prosecutor said its move was prompted by their websites' "targeted and systematic posting ... of information calling for extremist activities, violence and deliberately false information about the actions of Russian forces as part of a special operation" in Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)